The 80s – A Decade Like No Other [Embracing Nostalgia]

 Next, I will go with some of my favorite and memorable movies.
 This includes action movies, horror, comedies, and sci-fi.

-Back in the 1980s, you must have realized that renting VHS or Beta tapes on Friday or Saturday Night at your neighborhood video store was a big deal.
+In the 1980s, you must have realized that renting VHS or Beta tapes on Friday or Saturday Night at your neighborhood video store was a big deal.

 We had several video stores near my home.
 If we didn’t rent tapes, we watched movies on Cable Television (Caltec Cable) if we had it.